weigert/TinyEngine/README.md

 Animated Julia-Set (Example 4).
 See my blog [here](https://weigert.vsos.ethz.ch/2020/04/14/animated-multi-julia-sets/).

 ## Structure
-The engine consists of three main components:
+The engine consists of four main components:
   - View Class: 	Window handling and rendering.
   - Event Class: 	Event handling for keyboard and mouse.
   - Audio Class: 	Audio interface for playing / looping sounds.
+  - Net Class:		Networking interface for sending and receiving data packages

-A number of utility classes allow for simple integration of typical OpenGL behavior:
+A number of utility classes wrap typical OpenGL features into easily useable structures.
+These have simple constructors and destructors that wrap the necessary OpenGL so you don't have to worry about it:

+  - Texture: Depth and / or color components.
+Construct as empty, from raw surface data or raw data using an algorithm.
-  - Shader: Load, compile, link and use shader programs easily.
+  - Shader: Load, compile, link and use shader programs easily (vertex, fragment, geometry)
-  - Model: 3D model wrapper.
+  - Model: Model data wrapper.
 Construct using user-defined function.
-Handles updating, rendering and movement.
-  - Sprite: 2D texture wrapper.
-Handles loading from images, updating, rendering.
+Handles data loading / updating, rendering, movement.
-  - Billboard: FBO render target wrapper, easy targeting for drawing and rendering.
+  - Target: Lets you bind a texture for render targeting (FBO wrapper).
+2D (billboards) and 3D (cubemaps).
+  - Particle: Instanced rendering wrapper.
+Lets you push a bunch of model matrices and then instance render any model.

 The behavior is combined through a standard game pipeline.
 Applications can define functions that are executed in certain parts of the pipeline.
 These include:

   - User defined event-handler: Can read inputs from the event class and execute arbitrary code.
   - User defined render-pipeline: Combines all of the utility classes to draw to the window, however you like.
   - User defined graphical interface: Can create an ImGUI window and read from / act on your data structures.
   - User defined game loop: Executed every cycle.
 Arbitrary code acting on your data structures.
+  - User defined network event-handlers: Based on messages received via the network interface, execute code

 A number of helper namespaces then supply additional algorithms and functions that are useful:
-  - timer: Benchmarking and code execution on a timed cycle in a separate thread.
+  - timer: Benchmarking and code execution on a timed cycle in a separate thread
+  - ease: A few ease functions
+  - input: Asynchronous (i.e. non-blocking) console input
+  - log: Logging helper for debugging
+  - object: Load .obj and .mtl files into the model utility class
+  - parse: Command line argument parser
   - image: Loading / saving images from files, constructing textures from raw data using user-defined methods.
   - draw: Pre-made methods for generating textures from raw data.
+  - helper: Generally useful functions.
+Also a hash function for integers to receive a number in the range (0, 1)
-  - color: Color helper, with bezier color interpolation from color schemes.
-Color hashing.
+  - color: Color helper, with bezier color interpolation from color schemes

 ## Dependencies